pramnora/python/README.md

 SOME OF THE ADVANTAGES OF LEARNING PYTHON PROGRAMMING

 Python is FREE...if you have a computer internet connection...then, the downloading process is very quick, simple and easy to set up.
+(It is cross platform: Windows/Linux/Mac/-etc.)

 Python is a very highly popular programming language; therefore, there is much code you can read/study...as well as, tons of tutorial resources...in the form of books/videos/-etc.